How much does a DJ cost?

 - Play music and make simple announcements

-- Are often one-person DJ companies
+- Are often one-person DJ company

 These wedding DJs tend to take their businesses more seriously as most of them are full-time or on the way there.
 They show up on time (usually), play music and offer standard MC services.
 Often these DJs entertain for all kinds of events, including weddings, bar mitzvahs, birthday parties, high school reunions, corporate events, proms, nightclubs, and karaoke events.

-Keep in mind that these types of DJ companies are often “one-person-DJ-companies.”
+Keep in mind that these types of DJ companies are often “one-person-DJ-company.”
 This means that one single person is handling customer inquiries, responding to client emails, planning music and timelines, and going out to perform at weddings and events PLUS often working a full-time job throughout the week.

 They are often slow to respond to your questions and lack depth in their customer service.
 It also means that if they are unable to make it to your wedding, you don’t have a DJ for your wedding (and we typically hear about this a few times per year).